Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: A model of

 \section{A model of $\BZFC$}

-In this section we construct a natural T/F-model for $\BZFC$ within classical $\ZFC$.
-Normally speaking this would yield a {\it relative consistency} proof, i.e., a proof that if $\ZFC$ is consistent then $\BZFC$ is consistent.
+In this section we construct a T/F-model for $\BZFC$ starting from $\ZFC$.
+Usually this would yield a {\it relative consistency} proof, i.e., a proof that if $\ZFC$ is consistent then $\BZFC$ is consistent.
 Of course $\BZFC$ is, by design, {\it inconsistent}, so instead we will talk of {\it non-triviality:}

 \begin{Def} A $\BS$-theory $\Gamma$ is called {\it non-trivial} if $\Gamma \not\vdash_\BS \bot$. \end{Def}